 A Dobsonian’s rockerbox is composed of a rocker-box that holds the altitude bearings, resting on top of a simplified lazy-susan to move around.
 It is an “Altitude-Azimuth” or “Up, Down, and All Around” mount.
-It can not be set up to track the sky automatically.
-(Though expensive computerized Dobs which can do so do exist)
+It cannot be set up to track the sky automatically.
+(Though expensive computerized Dobs which can do so do exist).

 Like most dobs, the mount comes flat-packed and must be assembled with the included Allen wrench.
 It’s an hour’s job, and one I did immediately when my DT6 arrived, just in time for darkness.

 The mount is much closer to a traditional Dobsonian (powered by yogurt and eggs and held together by gravity) than some other scopes on the market.
 Rather than the altitude bearings being supported by tension knobs or handles, the DT-series uses a smallish altitude trunnion resting on Teflon glides, with tension increased using a pair of springs that connect the altitude trunnion on the optical tube assembly with the base of the mount.
 A similar mechanism is used on Orion’s SkyQuest XT-series (but not the XT-plus), and older versions of SkyWatcher’s dobs.
-Traditionally, Dobsonian telescopes are built with the largest altitude bearing surfaces possible, as this provides the smoothest motion with the least stiction.
+Traditionally, Dobsonian telescopes are built with the largest altitude bearing surfaces possible, as this provides the smoothest motion with the least amount of stiction.
 On the DT-series mount, the springs provide enough additional tension to replicate the effect of larger altitude bearings.

 Because the mount lacks altitude tension adjustments, I’ve found that the finderscope can severely unbalance the scope when pointed within a few degrees of the zenith.
 However, that part of the sky (called “Dobson’s Hole”) is practically inaccessible to Altitude-Azimuth mounted telescopes anyway.
 Slightly more annoyingly, heavy eyepieces, or perhaps cameras, will unbalance the telescope when it’s pointed very low in the sky, causing it to tend to fall.
-However, this is only noticeable very close to the horizon, again, not a place where you would want to do much astronomy.
+However, this is only noticeable very close to the horizon, so again, not a place where you would want to do much astronomy.

 There are tension adjustments on the azimuth axis on the bottom board, in the form of a large knob.
 You can also vary the number of plastic washers when assembling the telescope to adjust the tension.
 I believe I put in two out of the five included, and it works great.

-You might fear that tracking the sky without an Equatorial mount would be a problem.
+You might fear that tracking the sky without an equatorial mount would be a problem.
 It most certainly is not.
 With the DT6, the motions are very smooth right up to the 300x maximum useful power of the telescope.
 It is effortless to nudge the telescope so the planet is on one edge of the field of view, wait for it to transit across, and then nudge it again.
 There are some vibrations when doing this, but they die down quickly enough so as not to be a severe problem.

 Weight of DT6

 Before I moved to my current house, I lived at a place where there was no sky for me to observe–too many trees.
 So I kept the telescope in the car and drove out to a nearby field every time I wanted to observe.
 When doing this, it is best to keep the telescope and mount separate.
 The rockerbox base takes up a car seat and can be buckled in place, while the optical tube can either lie across the backseat of even a relatively small car, or front-to-back in a hatchback/SUV with the back seats collapsed.
-Travelling on a family vacation with it might be limiting, but if you’re driving yourself and your telescope to a dark site, you can probably fit it in pretty much any car.
+Traveling on a family vacation with it might be difficult, but if you’re driving yourself and your telescope to a dark site, you can probably fit it in pretty much any car.

 The telescope must be stored in a place where you can easily get it outside to the observing space.
-Carrying the whole thing fully assembled while going up and down stairs is not an option, so if you have a flight of stairs you’ll have to take two trips (one for the optical tube, one for the mount).
+Carrying the whole thing fully assembled while going up and down stairs is not an option, so if you have a flight of stairs, you’ll have to make two trips (one for the optical tube, one for the mount).
 Keep it in a place with no obstructions or obstacles.
 If you have to keep it in the living room, then it’s fine, you have an interesting conversation piece!

 A Dobsonian may look big and bulky, but it can actually occupy less floor space than a tripod-mounted telescope.